FatumaA/supa_auth_flutter/README.md

 # supa_auth_flutter

-A flutter starter project that illustrates how to use supabase auth to make an auth system with flutter and go_router.
+A flutter starter project that illustrates how to use supabase auth to make an auth system with flutter.

 ## Getting Started